whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160923-jasmin-hudacsek-m2.markdown

 ### Playing a Part

-(Community participation notes)
+#### Golick Posse
+- a blurb about what I did with my posse over this Module
+- my favorite thing about the posse experience
+- how has my experience with Golick helped me grow as a professional?

+#### Other
 - Paring with Mod1 students
 - Friday Spike on Git and Github with Ben Pepper
 - SAB - tried to attend as many staff retros as I could in order to ensure 1606-BE was well heard and well informed
 - Continue to tweet about my experience at Turing
 - Attended a Hackathon--Hackthe.News--and participated on an all-Turing team that snagged third prize

 ---